© Crown copyright 2020

 You can make a claim for the Employment Allowance up to 4 years after the end of the tax year in which the allowance applies.
 For example, if you want to make a claim for the allowance for the tax year 2015 to 2016 (that tax year ends on the 5 April 2016), you must make your claim by no later than the 5 April 2020.

 You will need a separate EPS for each year’s claim when claiming for any tax years that have now ended.
-You don’t need to send previously reported EPS figures, such as statutory payments.
+You do not need to send previously reported EPS figures, such as statutory payments.

 If you send your claim one year after the tax year has ended, your claim will continue into the current tax year, unless you already have a claim for the Employment Allowance in place that year.
 If you have paid your PAYE up to date, HMRC will set any Employment Allowance award against your future or existing PAYE liabilities, unless you ask them to refund the amount.

 9. Effect on unused Employment Allowance against other PAYE liabilities (ie tax, student loan repayment etc)

 The Employment Allowance is based on your employer Class 1 NICs liability shown on your Full Payment Summary (FPS), and normally it is set against your employer Class 1 NICs liability as it arises during the year.
 The maximum award you can have in a tax year is the lesser of the total of your employer Class 1 NICs and the £4,000 annual amount.